jkunimune/nibasa/misc.md

 there is no passivizer in Nibasa.  if it turns out to be necessary, I will introduce one -- probably "se", or maybe "get". but for now, I think reversing the order of the arguments should accomplish the same thing more simply.

+I wonder if it would be better to try active/stative alinement.
+I would haff to change "ga" and "ro", since those are sourced pretty nominative-acusatively.
+I wonder if I could so something clever like "fi" for agent and "ti" for patient, from "fa" and "ta".

 # on the spelling of /w/